-I met Amitav Ghosh in Hyderabad at the launch of River of Smoke, the sequel to this book and I remember him talking in detail about the opium trade, as if that was all that the entire world was bothered about for the longest time.
+I met Amitav Ghosh in Hyderabad at the launch of River of Smoke, the sequel to this book Sea of Poppies.
+And I remember him talking in detail about the opium trade as if that was all that the entire world was bothered about for the longest time.
 He claimed that Europeans came to India more for opium than any other thing.
-I believe he has centered his Ibis trilogy on the Opium wars of mid 19th CE and that’s all he was focused on.
+I believe he has centered his Ibis trilogy on the Opium wars of mid 19th CE.
+And that’s all he was focused on.

-The story brings out historical facts, social systems and conditions, the changing power structures in India when the rich and powerful were slowly passing on the power to the British while still maintaining a social distance from them.
-The scene where a Raja entertains his foreigner guests but refuses to eat with them and both parties are accept and follow this practice tells a lot about what people were willing to loose and what not.
-There is a subtle romance between the American sailor and the French girl but it also follows the norms of the 19th CE society when they hardly confess it to each other.
+The story brings out historical facts, social systems, and conditions.
+The changing power structures in India when the rich and powerful were slowly passing on the power to the British while still maintaining a social distance from them.
+A scene where a Raja entertains his foreigner guests but refuses to eat with them.
+And both parties are accepted and follow this practice tell a lot about what people were willing to lose and what not.
+There is a subtle romance between the American sailor and the French girl.
+But it also follows the norms of the 19th CE society when they hardly confess it to each other.

-The book closes at a point of high curiosity where a small group of people on board leaves the Ibis and it leaves you wondering about next part of the story.
-Which section of people would it focus on – those on board or those who fled away or both.
-So anyone who reads this book is bound to read the next and the next one.
+The book closes at a point of high curiosity where a small group of people on board leaves the Ibis.
+And it leaves you wondering about next part of the story.
+Which section of people would it focus on?
+Those on board or those who fled away or both?
+So anyone who reads this book Sea of Poppies is bound to read the next and the next one.